Zehui127/1d-swin/README.md

 def test_genomic_model(seq_length=512):
-    # The input is a random DNA sequence generator, which generates a random
-    # DNA sequence with length of seq_length.
-The output is a tensor with shape
-    # of (batch_size, seq_length//block_num, hidden_size*block_num).
+    """The input is a random DNA sequence generator, which generates a random DNA sequence with length of seq_length.
+The output is a tensor with shape of (batch_size, seq_length//block_num, hidden_size*block_num)."""

     input = generate_random_dna(seq_length)
     encode_input = onehot_encoder(input)
     model = swin1d_block(4)